 On December 18, 2017, City Council adopted an Inclusive Housing Policy to help with the creation of affordable housing units in the City.
 The City’s Master Plan specifically cites the need for affordable housing creation and recommends incentives and/or required affordable units be a part of new property development.

-For more information, please contact Community Development Specialist Adam Loomis at firstname.lastname@example.org.
+For more information, or to provide public comment, please contact Community Development Specialist Adam Loomis at email@example.com.